lxc-jp/lxd-ja/doc/instances.md

 These are detailed in the "Managed" column in the NIC specific sections below.

-##### NICs Available:
+##### NICs Available

 See the settings for the NIC below for details about which properties are available.

 The following NICs can be specified using the `nictype` or `network` properties:

 - [`bridged`](#nic-bridged): Uses an existing bridge on the host and creates a virtual device pair to connect the host bridge to the instance.
 - [`macvlan`](#nic-macvlan): Sets up a new network device based on an existing one but using a different MAC address.
 - [`sriov`](#nic-sriov): Passes a virtual function of an SR-IOV enabled physical network device into the instance.

 The following NICs can be specified using only the `network` property:

 - [`ovn`](#nic-ovn): Uses an existing OVN network and creates a virtual device pair to connect the instance to it.

 The following NICs can be specified using only the `nictype` property:

 - [`physical`](#nic-physical): Straight physical device pass-through from the host.
 The targeted device will vanish from the host and appear in the instance.
 - [`ipvlan`](#nic-ipvlan): Sets up a new network device based on an existing one using the same MAC address but a different IP.
 - [`p2p`](#nic-p2p): Creates a virtual device pair, putting one side in the instance and leaving the other side on the host.
 - [`routed`](#nic-routed): Creates a virtual device pair to connect the host to the instance and sets up static routes and proxy ARP/NDP entries to allow the instance to join the network of a designated parent interface.

 (instance_device_type_nic_bridged)=
 ##### `nic`: `bridged`